instadw/instadwell-blog/_posts/2026-2-14-top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality.md

 ## FAQs

 **Q: Is there a PG in Malviya Nagar under Rs.
 5,000?**
 Under Rs.
 5,000 in Malviya Nagar means unmanaged rooms deep inside Khirki Extension or Saidulajab -older constructions with shared washrooms, no power backup, and poor ventilation on lower floors.
 These exist but come with real trade-offs on safety and hygiene.
 If Rs.
 5,000 is your hard ceiling, Khirki is your only realistic option in this area.
 Our recommendation: stretch to Rs.
-7,000–8,000 and book a managed property like [Zolo Cherry](https://instadwell.com/properties/2503-zolo-cherry), which starts at Rs.
+7,000- 8,000 and book a managed property like [Zolo Cherry](https://instadwell.com/properties/2503-zolo-cherry), which starts at Rs.
 8,543 and gives you security guards, biometric entry, and standardized amenities in the same Khirki neighbourhood.

 **Q: Is there a PG in Malviya Nagar under Rs.
 5,000 with food?**
 No managed operator includes food at this price point.
 As covered above, the cheapest all-inclusive managed option is [Zolo Cherry](https://instadwell.com/properties/2503-zolo-cherry) at Rs.
 8,543.
 Worth noting: an unmanaged Rs.
 4,500 room plus Rs.
 2,500 in mess fees often costs the same as a managed all-inclusive stay — without any of the security.

 **Q: Is there a single room PG in Malviya Nagar, Delhi?**
 Yes, but single rooms at the budget end are hard to find.
 In Khirki Extension, single rooms in local PGs go for Rs.
-6,000–9,000 but are typically small and poorly ventilated.
-For a guaranteed single private room with AC and an attached washroom, managed co-living options in the Saket–Malviya Nagar belt start from Rs.
-14,000–15,000 -see [HelloWorld Vasant Kunj](https://instadwell.com/properties/3224-helloworld-vasantkunj) (Rs.
+6,000- 9,000 but are typically small and poorly ventilated.
+For a guaranteed single private room with AC and an attached washroom, managed co-living options in the Saket- Malviya Nagar belt start from Rs.
+14,000- 15,000 -see [HelloWorld Vasant Kunj](https://instadwell.com/properties/3224-helloworld-vasantkunj) (Rs.
 15,000) for a quieter residential alternative, or [HelloWorld Ignou](https://instadwell.com/properties/3227-helloworld-ignou) (Rs.
 14,000) for better metro connectivity near Neb Sarai.

 **Q: Is there a PG in Malviya Nagar for males?**
 Yes.
 Most managed operators in the area run either co-ed buildings or have designated male wings.
 [HelloWorld Ignou](https://instadwell.com/properties/3227-helloworld-ignou) and [HelloWorld Vasant Kunj](https://instadwell.com/properties/3224-helloworld-vasantkunj) both accommodate male residents.
 For local unmanaged options, Khirki Extension has a high density of male-only PGs in the Rs.
-5,000–8,000 range -but check the specific building's power backup and water supply situation before paying a deposit.
+5,000- 8,000 range -but check the specific building's power backup and water supply situation before paying a deposit.

 **Q: What is the PG near Malviya Nagar Metro station?**
 The closest managed options to Malviya Nagar Metro are in Khirki Extension and Shivalik.
 [Zolo Cherry](https://instadwell.com/properties/2503-zolo-cherry) in Khirki is under 10 minutes on foot to the metro gate.
 On the Saket side, [HelloWorld Green Arch](https://instadwell.com/properties/3222-helloworld-greenarch) is walking distance to Saket Metro on the same Yellow Line -useful if you are commuting to Cyber City or Gurgaon daily.